mars-project/meps/mep-0002-simplify-data-structure.md

 ```

 **1-3** is to reduce fields like the `_id`.
 We did a comparison test.
-Firstly we define a simple `TensorChunkData`:
+Firstly, we define a simple `TensorChunkData`:

 ```python
 class TensorChunkData(Serializable):